Avaiga/taipy-doc/docs/manuals/deployment/heroku/git.md

 ## 3. Deployment

 In our example, we use the name `my-taipy-app` for our application.
-On Heroku, this name should be unique.
-So you should replace it everywhere by a custom value.
+On Heroku, this name must be unique.
+Replace it everywhere by a custom value.

 ```
 heroku login